Juan-Fuente-T/ExpertSolidityBootcampEncodeClub/src/Lesson6/Homework6.md

    offset := keccak256(0, 0x40)
    }

-- The function calculates a unique storage location for the allowance amount that an account has approved for a spender.
+- The function calculates a unique storage location for the allowance amount that an account has approved for a spender in a ERC20.
   It obtains the value of one account using accountToStorageOffset() function It stores this value in memory at position 0.
   It stores the spender's address in memory at position 0x20.